Master of Arts in Educational Leadership and Societal Change

 Program Description

-Students study and conduct research into the historical roots of educational policies and problems as well as on the relationship between educational philosophies and practices.
-They do so in the context of contemporary social, political, economic and cultural currents that may or may not work for or against specific curricular trends, but that nevertheless provide critical background knowledge for educational leaders.
-Related areas of study include comparative and international education, multicultural education, educational psychology, gender and education, school administration policy and practice, and educational law.
+In SUA’s MA program, students study and research educational policies and problems as well as the relationship between educational philosophies and practices.
+They do so in the context of contemporary political, economic, and cultural currents that may or may not work for or against specific curricular trends but nevertheless provide critical background knowledge for educational leaders.
+Students explore an interdisciplinary curriculum that includes comparative and international education, history and philosophy of education, educational psychology, leadership, and educational law.

-The two-year program includes a summer fieldwork/research option (see summer research program).
+The two-year program is research-focused and covers various methods with an optional summer fieldwork component (see summer research program).
 Projects that entail human subjects research go through the University’s Institutional Review Board (IRB).
-Under the supervision of a principal faculty advisor, students integrate their fieldwork and educational research to produce a master’s thesis for graduation.
+Under the supervision of a principal faculty advisor, all students produce a master’s thesis for graduation.

 Please note: This program is not a credential program.
 It does not qualify students for the State of California Teaching Credential or for the State of California Administrative Services Credential.